 Inherited monogenic diseases generally involve loss of function due to gene mutations.
 Phenylketonuria (PKU) is one of the most common monogenic rare diseases with annual incidence in the United States of approximately 1 case among 13,500 live births.
 PKU is caused by loss of function mutations in the gene Pah that encodes the enzyme phenylalanine hydroxylase (PAH).
 The loss of PAH function leads to excess accumulation of the amino acid phenylalanine (Phe), which reaches toxic levels in blood without strict dietary control.
-AGT is targeting PKU with a therapeutic strategy based on proprietary lentivirus vectors for modifying human liver to restore normal PAH activity and reduce Phe levels.
+AGT™ is targeting PKU with a therapeutic strategy based on proprietary lentivirus vectors for modifying human liver to restore normal PAH activity and reduce Phe levels.
 The general nature and efficiency of lentivirus vectors plus unique features of our proprietary modifications are particularly suitable for permanent correction of PKU after a single therapeutic dose.
 The estimated North American and European markets for PKU treatments including medical food and supplements, exceeding $1 billion annually, could be replaced with our lentivirus vector gene therapy.

 PKU is an autosomal recessive disorder due to bi-allelic mutation of the Pah gene meaning the affected person received a mutant gene from each parent.
 The normal PAH enzyme hydroxylates phenylalanine and converts it to tyrosine, which is the rate-limiting step in controlling phenylalanine levels.
 With insufficient PAH function, persons with PKU are incapable of metabolizing dietary phenylalanine (Phe), which accumulates to toxic levels, and consequently fails to generate sufficient tyrosine that is required for biosynthesis of key metabolites including dopamine.
 PKU disease may be managed by strict compliance to a medical food diet lacking Phe.
-Children born with PKU must immediately and exclusively adhere to this medical food diet or risk severe defects in normal development affecting brain and major organs.
-Adults with PKU who do not maintain strict dietary control, and most do not for a variety of reasons, suffer neuropsychiatric impairments including poor behavioral restraint and limited executive function with high risk of self-injury.
-There is an important need to develop therapies for PKU that will correct behavioral abnormalities in adults to improve quality of life.
-Successful gene therapy for PKU in adults will enable treatment for infants to prevent early damage due Phe accumulation and provide a life-long cure.
+Children born with PKU must immediately and exclusively adhere to this medical food diet or risk severe defects in normal development affecting the brain and major organs.
+Adults with PKU who do not maintain strict dietary control, and most do not for a variety of reasons, suffer neuropsychiatric impairments including poor behavioral restraint and limited executive function with a high risk of self-injury.
+There is an important need to develop therapies for PKU that will correct behavioral abnormalities in adults to improve their quality of life.
+Successful gene therapy for PKU in adults will enable treatment for infants to prevent early damage due to Phe accumulation and provide a life-long cure.

 Choosing Lentivirus Vectors for PKU Therapy